meredori/arc-companion/README.md

 Global Tailwind layers are imported through `src/app.postcss` and activated in the root layout.
 When adding new components, reference the Tailwind configuration in `tailwind.config.cjs`.

-## Import pipeline stubs

-`scripts/import/` still mirrors the planned staged importer (Pass A–F).
-With the runtime pipeline in place the merge helper is no longer required; once backend automation lands, replace the console output in `scripts/import/*.mjs` with the real fetch/transform/approve logic.